open-component-model/ocm/docs/reference/ocm.md

 - <code>github.com/mandelsoft/ocm/keeplocalblob</code> [<code>keeplocalblob</code>]: *bool*

   Keep local blobs when importing OCI artifacts to OCI registries from <code>localBlob</code>
   access methods.
-By default they will be expanded to OCI artifacts with the access method <code>ociRegistry</code>.
+By default, they will be expanded to OCI artifacts with the access method <code>ociRegistry</code>.
 If this option is set to true, they will be stored as local blobs, also.
 The access method will still be <code>localBlob</code> but with a nested
   <code>ociRegistry</code> access method for describing the global access.